ethereum/EIPs/EIPS/eip-x.md

 Implementations can choose to whether to add asynchronous flows for deposits, redemptions, or both.

-Cancelling a pending Request is also defined as an optional feature that asynchronous Vaults can implement.

 ## Motivation

 The ERC-4626 Tokenized Vaults standard has helped to make yield-bearing tokens more composable across decentralized finance.
 The standard is optimized for atomic deposits and redemptions up to a limit.
 If the limit is reached, no new deposits or redemptions can be submitted.